eric-feng-2011/DataViz/README.md

 ## Project Status

-This project is still in development.
-More specifically, the VR components have not been tested as no there is no appropriate hardware in my general vicinity.
-This should be resolved by 7/1/2018.
+This project is effectively completed.
+The VR adaption has been tested with the HTC Vive.
+The Unity Package for developers can be found [here](https://drive.google.com/file/d/1UDTJ2G_HODxaq3XQruNA8PvvIfQha7PF/view?usp=sharing).
+The Unity Build for the application has not been built (yet).

 [Back to TOC](https://github.com/thunder2011/BioSNTR_Plot_Points#table-of-contents)